henri123lemoine/life-logging/README.md

 - [ ] Long-term audio persistence with s3
   - [ ] Efficient compression with Opus at 32kbps and silence removal
+- [ ] Verify that device changing works
 - [ ] Transcription with whisperx
 - [ ] Audio analysis (e.g., live note detection)
 - [ ] Websocket support for real-time audio streaming